 11 Little-Known Turmeric Benefits for Glowing Skin and Hair

-You’ve seen its fluorescent yellow color and tasted its pungent flavor, but this kitchen spice also has powerful beauty benefits.
-Here’s how it plays a role in your beauty routine.
+You’ve seen its fluorescent yellow color and tasted its pungent flavor, but this kitchen spice also may have powerful benefits for your skin and hair.
+Here’s how it can play a role in your skincare routine.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 If you want to get glowing skin naturally, reach for turmeric.
 The ancient spice holds a special place of honor in Indian weddings, specifically in the Haldi ceremony, which involves applying a turmeric paste on the bride and groom—because of the glow it leaves on the soon-to-be-married couple.
 “This is due to the powerful antioxidant and anti-inflammatory called curcumin that is in turmeric—these serious turmeric benefits brighten the skin, improve the skin’s complexion, and rejuvenate dull-looking skin,” explains Shadoh Punnapuzha, founder of the Ayurvedic-inspired and sustainable skincare line, Taila Skincare.
 Here are more spices to upgrade your beauty routine.